fommil/fpmortals/manuscript/complete.md

 ![](images/balanceL-3.png)

 But what happened to the two diamonds sitting below `lrx`?
 Didn't we just lose information?
-We use size balancing reasoning to assume that they are always `Tip`, without having to look!
+No, we didn't lose information, because we use size balancing to know that they are always `Tip`!
+There is no rule in any of the following scenarios that can produce a tree of the shape where the diamonds are `Bin`.

-Consider what happens if either of the diamonds are non-empty: that would make the size of the right hand side of `Bin(lx, _, _)` have a size of 2 or more, which would mean it is unbalanced.
+A> TODO: I am unhappy with this description of "size balancing".
+Read the research A> paper and come up with something more tangible that hand waving and, sigh, A> forward / recursive references.

 The pattern match could also be written as